pinterest/ktlint/docs/rules/experimental.md

-New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.
+Experimental rules in ktlint are part of the [standard ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-standard).
+Enabling `.editorconfig` property `ktlint_experimental` to enable all experimental rules.
+Or, enable a specific experimental rule by setting `.editorconfig` property `ktlint_<rule-id>` where `<rule-id>` is replaced with the id of the rule.

 ## Block comment initial star alignment

 Lines in a block comment which (exclusive the indentation) start with a `*` should have this `*` aligned with the `*` in the opening of the block comment.

-Rule id: `experimental:block-comment-initial-star-alignment`
+Rule id: `block-comment-initial-star-alignment`

 ## Discouraged comment location

 Detect discouraged comment locations (no autocorrect).

-Rule id: `experimental:discouraged-comment-location`
+Rule id: `discouraged-comment-location`

 ## Unnecessary parenthesis before trailing lambda